 The best way to begin any teeth whitening regimen is to schedule an appointment and talk to us about options.
 Before we provide any treatment, we require that you have a comprehensive or periodic exam by one of our dentists to ensure your teeth are healthy.
-For in-office teeth whitening, we offer Start Pure® Professional and Philips Zoom!
-Whitening in-office procedures.
-Depending on your specific needs, we will recommend the best option for you.
+For in-office teeth whitening, we offer Philips Zoom!
+Whitening treatments.

 How does the in-office whitening process work?

 The Zoom!
 Whitening process uses a carbon peroxide formula.
 For seven days prior to the in-office treatment, patients desensitize their gums at home using trays while they sleep.
-Then before we begin the treatment in our office, we protect the gums with an application of Liquidam, and then paint on the Zoom!
+Right before we begin the treatment in our office, we protect our patients’ gums with an application of Liquidam, and then paint on the Zoom!
 Whitening formula.

-What are the timeframes of the Start Pure and Zoom!
-Whitening processes?
+What are the timeframes of the Zoom!
+Whitening process?

 For Zoom!
-Whitening, the process may require between one and four 15-minute sessions in our office, depending on patients’ desired shade of teeth whiteness.
+Whitening, the process may require between one and four 15-minute sessions in our office, depending on your desired shade of teeth whiteness.

-How might patients perform additional whitening or maintenance at home after an in-office whitening appointment?
+How might I perform additional whitening or maintenance at home after an in-office whitening appointment?

-Zoom!
-Whitening patients may opt to maintain their whitening with custom-fit take-home trays.
-With this option, patients can expect to spend approximately one hour every three months to maintain the shade of teeth whitening they achieved with Zoom.
+You may opt to maintain your whitening with custom-fit take-home trays.
+With this option, you can expect to spend approximately one hour every three months to maintain the shade of teeth whitening you achieved in our office with Zoom.